ezmiller/humanscode/_posts/2014-05-23-what-is-digital-humanities.markdown

 layout: post
 title:  "What is Digital Humanities?
 And Why?"
 author: Ethan Miller
-date:   2015-06-3
+date:   2015-06-03
-categories: digital-humanities capitalism
+categories: digital-humanities
+tags:
+- digital humanities
+- capitalism
 ---

 In the last few years, the field of digital humanities has emerged to some prominence.
 "Digi Labs" are suddenly appearing all across the academic landscape, and one now meets graduate students who are not only writing PhDs in one of the classic disciplines, but who also belong to digital lab or institutes of some sort.
-What I want to do in this post is define in a expansive way what I think this new field of "digital humanities" is, and why it has suddenly in the last few years become more visible.
+What I want to do in this post is define in an expansive way what I think this new field of "digital humanities" is, and why it has suddenly in the last few years become more visible.

 My own background in relation to academia and "the digital" is a useful tool for reflection in tracing this story.
 I am a historian, trained in the craft of intellectual history, and I have always also been a programmer.
 When I was quite young my uncle taught me to program in the popular and very simple language BASIC.
 I subsequently continued to program, building a database for a research lab in highschool, studying computer science alongside history and literature at university, and then working just prior to entering graduate school as an "integration specialist" -- a great bureaucratic job title if there ever was one -- in a company that built Ask Jeeves-style "Virtual Representatives" for companies like Coca Cola.